blackfennec-org/blackfennec/docs/source/project_management/architecture_and_design.rst

 Architecture Highlights
 =======================
 The main feat of the architecture is its capability to hide enormous complexity in simple to use services.
 Many of our components require significant time to understand - not because they are poorly implemented but due to the sheer complexity of the problem they are solving.
 But even so, using them is as simple as it gets.
-This allowed us to work in parallel at different aspects of the system and resulted in near seamless integration and extensibility.
+This allowed us to work in parallel at different aspects of the system and resulted in near seamless integrations and extensibility.

 Possible Extensions